J.D. Irving

 Pulp and Paper Mill owned by JDI in Saint John, New Brunswick.

-J. D. Irving Limited (JDI) is a privately owned conglomerate company headquartered in Saint John, New Brunswick, Canada.
-It is a part of the Irving Group of Companies and consists of various subsidiaries such as Irving Tissue, Irving Equipment, Kent Building Supplies, New Brunswick Railway, New Brunswick Southern Railway, Eastern Maine Railway, Maine Northern Railway, Acadia Broadcasting, Irving Shipbuilding, and Cavendish Farms, among others.
-It is involved in many industries including forestry, forestry products, agriculture, food processing, transportation, and shipbuilding.
-JDI along with Irving Oil and Ocean Capital Investments, forms the bulk of the Irving Group of Companies, which groups the interests of the Irving family.
+J.D.
+Irving, Limited (JDI) is a privately owned conglomerate company headquartered in Saint John, New Brunswick, Canada.
+It is a part of the Irving Group of Companies and consists of various subsidiaries, including Irving Tissue, Irving Equipment, Kent Building Supplies, New Brunswick Railway, New Brunswick Southern Railway, Eastern Maine Railway, Maine Northern Railway, Acadia Broadcasting, Irving Shipbuilding, and Cavendish Farms, among others.
+JDI operates across a range of industries, including forestry, forestry products, agriculture, food processing, transportation, and shipbuilding.
+Together with Irving Oil and Ocean Capital Investments, JDI constitutes the core of the Irving Group of Companies, which consolidates the business interests of the Irving family.

 History

 J.D.
-Irving Limited (JDI) traces its roots to a sawmill operated in Bouctouche, New Brunswick by its namesake, James Dergavel Irving.
-J.D.
-Irving's operations were passed to his children, one of whom, Kenneth Colin Irving, assumed majority ownership and used JDI to expand into pulp and paper and other forestry-related businesses between the 1920s and 1940s.
+Irving, Limited traces its origins to a sawmill operated in Bouctouche, New Brunswick, by its namesake, James Dergavel Irving.
+Ownership of J.D.
+Irving's operations passed to his children, one of whom—Kenneth Colin Irving—assumed majority control and used JDI to expand into pulp and paper and other forestry-related businesses between the 1920s and 1940s.

 In the post-war years, JDI acquired pulp mills in Saint John and upstate New York, as well as sawmills throughout New Brunswick.
-During the 1950s, JDI took control of a shipyard in Saint John and started several trucking companies and heavy industry companies like Irving Equipment to satisfy the growing needs of the company.
+During the 1950s, JDI took control of a shipyard in Saint John and established several trucking and heavy industry companies, such as Irving Equipment, to meet the growing needs of its operations.

 A Kent store in Halifax, Nova Scotia.

-In the 1970s and 1980s, JDI expanded into trucking with its Scot Truck subsidiary based in Debert, NS.
-Now called Midland Transport and based in Dieppe, NB, it is joined by sister companies Midland Courier (Dieppe), Sunbury Transport (Fredericton) and RST Industries (Saint John).
+In the 1970s and 1980s, JDI expanded into trucking through its subsidiary, Scot Truck, based in Debert, Nova Scotia.
+Now known as Midland Transport and headquartered in Dieppe, New Brunswick, it is joined by sister companies Midland Courier (Dieppe), Sunbury Transport (Fredericton) and RST Industries (Saint John).

-JDI is also a shipbuilder in Canada with ownership of shipyards in Halifax, Liverpool, Shelburne, and Georgetown.
+JDI is also a shipbuilder in Canada, owning shipyards in Halifax, Liverpool, and Shelburne, Nova Scotia, as well as in Georgetown, Prince Edward Island.

 Incidents

-As a large regional industrial conglomerate, J.D.
-Irving Ltd. subsidiaries have been the focus of several notable incidents:
+As a major regional industrial conglomerate, subsidiaries of JDI have been involved in several notable incidents: